module provides the foreign-data wrapper

 NULL.
 This has the same effect as listing the column in

-options are currently not supported by
+currently not supported by

 These options can only be specified for a foreign table or its columns, not